How do you work?

 How long will it take?

 Time and money is almost always a factor and I can work with you to take this into account and find the most sustainable way forward.
-It is good to plan for at least 3-5 sessions in the beginning to allow me to understand both of your needs together and separately, uncover some of the strengths of your relationships, the parts you want to strengthen and improve, and start working on them together.
-It is a learning process and learning anything new takes time.
+It is good to plan for a minimum of 5 sessions in the beginning, and preferably more, to allow me to understand both of your needs together and separately, uncover some of the strengths of your relationships, the parts you want to strengthen and improve, and start working on them together.
+It is a learning process and learning anything new takes time, exploration and practice.
+A lifetime of coping patterns are typically not changed in a handful of sessions.
 Depending on where you’re at, your commitment to the relationship and how confident you feel as we go along, can depend on how soon you feel ready to go it alone.
 There are no lock in programs, and you’re always welcome to come back at any time if things change, or you want to pick up where you left off.
 Much of what you learn together will become ongoing skills you practice together at home.

 What will it cost?